-Brexit Was Always a British Existential Crisis
+Why Britain Brexited

 David Willetts, a former Conservative MP, Thatcherite, and early euroskeptic who has since come out in favor of remaining in the EU, told me that Britain had, before 2016, negotiated its way to “the best of both worlds”—inside the EU but not the euro—and its fears of eurozone countries caucusing against it never really materialized.
 Britain was not a passive victim, he told me, but a powerful actor within the club.
 Yet one man’s best of both is another’s worst of all.

 While Brexit is undoubtedly radical, the immediate consequences are unlikely to be so.
-The likelihood, according to those who spoke with me, is that there will be a slow drag on British growth, which may or may not be compensated by subsequent domestic reforms and new international trade agreements.
+The likelihood, according to those who spoke with me, is that there will be a slow drag on British growth, which may or may not be compensated for by subsequent domestic reforms and new international trade agreements.
 (This will not be the case if Britain and the EU fail to agree to terms on a trade deal, most noted.)
 “It’s a slow puncture more than a car crash,” Willetts said.
 Ferguson broadly agreed: “No one should delude themselves that this will be easy,” he said.
 “But the cost will not be violent disruption.
 It will be a loss of growth relative to a putative path if Britain had been in.
 Ordinary people will not care or notice.”

 Ultimately, those I spoke with said, the fundamental tools required to build a prosperous economy remain largely in the British government’s control: taxes, infrastructure, education, and the ability to innovate.
 Perhaps Britain will not use those tools to the best result, but it can.
 The reality is that Brexit is both radical and conservative.
 It is a shift that has no real precedents in modern history and whose ultimate wisdom, or otherwise, will remain forever disputed and likely judged largely in comparison to the very bloc it has just left, and the decisions the EU makes free of British influence.